What Is a Manual Espresso Machine: Complete Guide with Expert Tips

 flair manual espresso maker

-The lever espresso machine is the traditional type.
+the SCA-standard 9-bar espresso definition, The lever espresso machine is the traditional type.
 The barista manually operates the lever, which in turn creates the necessary pressure to extract the coffee.
 The operator needs physical strength to pull the lever down to create the pressure.

 • Imagine a machine where you pull down a lever (like pulling down the handle of a slot machine in a casino).